 (4) A reference in this section to land becoming available from an existing licence is a reference to the land being surrendered or forfeited (otherwise than under section 98 of the principal Act) or to the expiry of the existing licence.

-10 The Mining Amendment Act 1993 s.
-5(2) reads as follows:
+9 The Mining Amendment Act 1993 s.
+5(2), 19(2) and 28(2), and s.
+29 and 30(3) (which are in Pt.
+3 of the Act) read as follows:

+5. Section 45 amended and savings

 (2) Notwithstanding subsection (1), section 45 of the principal Act as in force immediately before the commencement of this section continues to have effect in relation to —

 (a) any prospecting licence in force before that commencement; and